chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 If you’re in a game with other players, you can talk it out.
 Brainstorming together will lead you to interesting answers you might not have thought of on your own.

-You can also use random generators to help inspire an answer.
-See chapter 6 for creative prompts and random results.
-Or, use your preferred tools, such as an online generator for interesting names, or a set of tarot cards or rune stones for visual inspiration.
-When asking an open-ended question, use tools which offer a spark of inspiration instead of a definitive response.
-Your creative mind will lead you naturally from an abstract concept to a relevant answer, adding exciting and surprising dimension to your story.

 ##### Questions Upon Questions

 You can come back to the yes/no table and ask a follow-up question to clarify or affirm a result.
 However, you should avoid leaning too heavily on asking questions (or this move in general).
 Don’t let one question snowball into a series of more specific questions.
 Even when playing solo, inspiration should be the spice of your game, not the main course.
 Ask a question or two, decide what it means, and move on.
 When in doubt, follow your gut.
 Your first instinct is probably the right one.
 Go with it.